 Sam Raimi’s original Spider-Man comic trilogy was a blast for several reasons.
 One of the most intriguing aspects of the story is the role of John Jonah Jameson.
 Remember when he played the bugle’s publisher and a hater of Spider-Man.

 We thought that he wouldn’t make it past Spider-Man 3, but we were shocked by his appearance in Far From Home.
 Since many people don’t read newspapers anymore and rather read on their phones, he moved his publication and hatred online to thedailybugle.net.

 Good Old Music

-The song first came on in Iron man 1 when Tony Stark first landed in Afghanistan.
+The song first came on in the first Iron Man film when Tony Stark first landed in Afghanistan.
 However, Peter wasn’t familiar with the song that many Marvel fans missed, which was evident by his rememberable comment, “I love Led Zeppelin.”

 The Origin of “Damage control”

 In Homecoming, we learned that “damage control” is an organization that Tony Stark and the US government own.
 The organization is an important one since it is in charge of cleaning up the spoils and artifacts after superhero wars.

 However, many people are not aware that the organization has its origins in Marvel comic books in the 80s and 90s.
 In fact, as you can see, Spider-Man was featured on the cover of their first issue.
 Pretty neat, right?

 We bet you didn’t realize that Marvel continues to insert funny easter eggs in their movies with every license plate number in Far From Home.
 They made it in such a way that all plate numbers in the movie match a comic reference.